Michael E. DeBakey VA Medical Center - Houston, Texas

-Mission: The purpose of the Michael E. DeBakey VA Medical Center PGY2 Residency in Infectious Diseases is to prepare pharmacists to become independent clinical practitioners of direct patient care in infectious disease settings, with the skills necessary for attainment of a clinical pharmacy position, adjunct faculty position at college of pharmacy, and/or further training through a fellowship or other post-graduate program in infectious diseases pharmacotherapy.
+The purpose of the Michael E. DeBakey VA Medical Center PGY2 Infectious Diseases residency is to prepare pharmacists to become independent clinical practitioners of direct patient care in infectious diseases, with the skills necessary for attainment of a clinical pharmacy specialist position, adjunct faculty position at college of pharmacy, and/or further training through a fellowship or other post-graduate program in infectious diseases pharmacotherapy.

 Requirements for Completion of Residency

-To successfully complete this program, the PGY2 resident must complete all required, elective, and longitudinal rotations.
-The resident must complete a research project and submit a manuscript suitable for publication.
-Additional requirements include attendance at national and regional pharmacy conferences, precepting residents and students, weekly non-formulary request reviews, and various lectures and presentations throughout the year.
+To successfully complete this program, the PGY2 Infectious Diseases resident must complete all required, elective, and longitudinal rotations.
+The resident must complete a research/quality improvement project and submit a manuscript suitable for publication.
+Additional requirements include attendance at national and regional pharmacy conferences, precepting pharmacy residents and students, weekly prior authorization request reviews, and various lectures and presentations throughout the year.

 Required Rotations (7 months)

 Research/Quality Improvement Project

 Elective Rotations (4 months)

 Infectious Diseases Consult Service at other Texas Medical Center institutions

 HIV/ID Outpatient Clinic (one-half day each week)

 The PGY2 ID Resident will gain many diverse teaching experiences throughout the year, such as precepting PGY1 pharmacy residents and pharmacy students.
 In addition, the resident will be expected to provide in-service presentations to medical and pharmacy staff, present journal clubs, case presentations, and a minimum of one Therapeutics lecture at Texas Southern University College of Pharmacy and Health Sciences.
 The resident is highly encouraged to apply to become a Texas State Board of Pharmacy licensed preceptor.